-Whether you typically send out a Christmas card without fail every year or you're in the, "I meant to but then time ran out" camp, sending a New Year's card instead just might be a better option for your family.
-After all, we all want to stay in touch with friends and family, but can't always meet that November deadline to get cards out.
-Keep reading for five ways skipping the Christmas wishes to send out New Year's cards instead may just save you some stress.
+Whether you send out a Christmas card without fail every year or you’re in the, “I meant to but then time ran out” camp, sending a New Year’s card just might be a better option for your family.
+We all want to stay in touch with friends and family, but can’t always meet that November deadline to get cards out.
+Keep reading for five ways skipping the Christmas wishes to send out New Year’s cards instead may just save you some stress.

 It seems like as soon as Halloween is over everyone suddenly has a massive to-do list they just can’t keep up with in preparation for the holiday season.
 It’s like all of November is just about leading up to December’s Christmastime . . . which is exactly why you probably don’t need to add putting Christmas cards together to your to-do list.
 Sending out New Year’s cards instead allows you to focus on a shorter, more immediate to-do list in November and the first part of December so that there’s less to worry about (and possibly forget).

 Families often pay for special holiday photos to put in their Christmas cards every year, and sometimes even pay extra for fast processing from last-minute photo shoots.
-Between paying for professional photos during a high-demand season and possibly paying extra to rush the shipping on your cards once they're ordered, Christmas cards can get pricey.
-But New Year's cards are a roundup of the year that's passing, so you could include any photos from the year you'd like - Professional or not!
-If you do opt for professional photos in your cards then you don't need to rush for the holiday mini sessions everyone else is signing up for and can instead take family pictures free of candy canes and trees that would look fab in your living room year-round.
-Another benefit of waiting for your card order?
-Coupon codes and discounts.
-Ordering your cards using a coupon site or on a day like Cyber Monday then choosing to go with just regular standard shipping can save quite a bit of money, and money saved means less stress around the holidays for sure.
-I ordered my New Year's cards from Minted around Dec.
-16 or so and even though it was well past discount season for online stores, they had some great discount offers for both first-time and return customers (2017 holiday cards are 15% off until 11/21/17).
+Between paying for professional photos during a high-demand season and possibly paying extra to rush the shipping on your cards once they’re ordered, Christmas cards can get pricey.
+But New Year’s cards are a roundup of the year that’s passed, so you could include any photos from the year you’d like – professional or not!
+If you do opt for professional photos in your cards then you don’t need to rush for the holiday mini-sessions everyone else is signing up for.

 Not everyone celebrates Christmas, but most everyone offers well wishes for a fruitful and happy year to come, making the New Year’s card a friend and family favorite.
 Plus, as much as everyone enjoys updates from the year, a card with just some top happenings is usually preferred and appreciated over the lengthy 2-page or more letter some might send for the new year after sending Christmas cards.
 Another bonus?
 Relatives who have been hounding you for life updates and new photos get exactly what they’ve been wanting!